gianpaj/fresnel/README.md

 ### createMedia

-First things first.
-You’ll need to define the breakpoints and interaction needed for your design to produce the set of media components you can use throughout your application.
+You’ll need to define the breakpoints and interactions required for your design to produce the set of media components you can use throughout your application.

 For example, consider an application that has the following breakpoints: